jwoodward48gh/DF-Walkthrough/chapters/chap08-military.rst

   Then go to the next column and hit :kbd:`Enter` until you see :guilabel:`Shd` for shield.
 * If you look further down your weapons list you may note how woodcutters are armed with an axe.
-And note that any you've told to be woodcutters who don't have an axe won't cut wood… although they might try and arm themselves due to being tasked.
-Anyway…
+Note that woodcutters without an axe won't cut wood.
 * Space back out.

 Your soldiers will now go and get a bunch of leather armor and a shield